ashkan90/validator/readme.md

 ``
 ['H', 'e', 'l', 'l', 'o', ' ', 'W'...]
 ``
-and we're counting its length then comparing your rule input.
+and we're counting its length then comparing with your rule input.